 Story

-A story (aka user story, story card, card) is the unit of work for most agile projects.
+A story (aka user story, story card, card) is the unit of work – or scope - for most agile projects, described from the point of view of a user to whom it is valuable.
 It generally represents some useful software to be written, but can describe other kinds of work.
 They generally include a title, a story number, an estimate, a priority, and of course a description (written in the “As an X I want to Y so that I can Z” format).
 Mike Cohn (User Stories Applied) says that a good story follows the INVEST principle in that it has the following attributes: Independent, Negotiable, Valuable (of business value to customers), Estimable, Small, and Testable

 Story Point

 A Story Point is a measure of relative effort required to complete a story.
-We recommend the Fibonacci sequence to “size” our stories (1, 1, 2, 3, 5, 8, 13, etc.).
+We recommend the Fibonacci sequence to “size” our stories (1, 2, 3, 5, 8, 13, etc.).
+[See Claiming of Points for more information about when and how points are applied as a measure of progress.]

 Velocity